BaoLong-Kong/bandsync/README.md

 - in the project folder run a `npm run start:dev` (for now) to start serving the app on `localhost:9000`
 - open a browser and go to `localhost:9000`
-- for now you should go to `settings` to find all working tests
+- go to `settings` to check the connection of the tactosy
-- click test once to connect the tactosy to the webapp, after that you should feel a vibration in the right tactosy upon clicking test
+- once your connection has been confirmed you can navigate to the `new project` page
-- to test the song example, first use the left input to upload `pachelbel_test` from the project directory, then upload the songtest.json in the right input
+- now use the top buttons to upload any song and its associated data for count ins
-- the left tactosy is set up for the piano voice, while the right one is set up for the percussion voice
+- you will see all count ins and outs for all instruments which you can modify and delete/create at will
-- you can find the scores in the project folder as `piano_1.pdf` and `drum_1.pdf`
+- saving and loading projects is also possible with their respective buttons
-- clicking `Song-Test` now will start the song and count in the piano and percussion
+- clicking `Start` now will start the song and count in the 2 instruments according to the data

 ## Project Details
 ### API